This kinetic painting system (left in the photo below) was designed to utilize random objects in participants’ pockets as brushes for the painting.

 A comb, key, prophylactic pulled from its wrapper, movie ticket stub, and other assorted objects were tied to the monofilaments.

-Eggs filled with acrylic paint were placed in a shoot and the sculpture was switched on.
-As the rotisserie motor turned a wooden gait released eggs one by one as they shot from the black tube.
+Eggs filled with acrylic paint were placed in a shoot and switched on the sculpture as the rotisserie motor turned a wooden gait and released eggs one by one as they shot from the black tube.

-Some of the eggs were hit, by a red rod spinning on a fan motor that was mounted on a metal tripod.
-At times the eggs were struck and drips were flung into the crowd and other eggs shot through the spinning rod and instead broke onto the canvas with multi colors of paint dribbling down the inclined canvas.
+Some eggs were hit by a red rod spinning on a fan motor mounted on a metal tripod.
+At times the eggs were struck, drips were flung into the crowd, and other eggs shot through the spinning rod and instead broke onto the canvas with multi colors of paint dribbling down the inclined canvas.

-Once all the eggs were broken the rotisserie motor continued to turn and wound the monofilament forward pulling the assorted pocket-brushes back over the canvas.
+Once all the eggs were broken, the rotisserie motor turned and wound the monofilament forward, pulling the assorted pocket brushes back over the canvas.